Nick9695/Personality-Quiz-Assignment/README.md

 **DDD**: *Navigating Complexity with Precision*

 Domain-Driven Design (DDD) is our guiding philosophy.
-By placing a strong emphasis on understanding and solving complex business problems, we ensure that our software is not just functional but aligns seamlessly with real-world scenarios and requirements.
+By placing a strong emphasis on understanding and solving complex business problems, we ensure that our software is not just functional but aligns seamlessly with real-world scenarios and requirements, this area is still under - process and will be uploaded soon!!

 ---